UC-Davis-molecular-computing/scadnano/README.md

 Unlike cadnano, a scaffold strand can have either direction on any helix.
 When there is at least one scaffold, all non-scaffold strands are called *staples*.
 The general idea behind DNA origami is that every staple strand binds only to a scaffold, never to another staple.
-(Neither does any scaffold bind to another scaffold or itself.)
+Neither does any scaffold bind to another scaffold or itself.
+However, neither of these conventions is enforced by scadnano.
 See the [(very readable) original paper](https://www.nature.com/articles/nature04586) for more details about how to design DNA origami.

 A strand can have an optional DNA sequence.